years serving our community

 For our clients living sober is like learning a “new normal.”
 This includes recovery meetings, counseling sessions, and building community with people that support the client's decision to get clean and stay sober.
 Clients will meet with their own recovery coach each week for accountability.

-With recovery coaches and mentors, the clients are encouraged to keep fighting their battles, whatever they might be.
+With recovery coaches and life coaches, the clients are encouraged to keep fighting their battles, whatever they might be.
 One example of ways we keep our clients focused on their goals is through visualizing their "keys to success" by writing their goals on tags with keys attached.
 When they reach their goal, they get to keep their key as a reminder of their achievement.